Environmental rights amendment: Litigation

+New York

-It was not until 2022 that New York state added an environmental rights amendment to their bill of rights.
+It was not until 2022 that New York state added a Green Amendment to its constitution.
 Article I section 19 of the New York Constitution provides, "Each person shall have a right to clean air and water, and a healthful environment."
 The effort to get the Green Amendment on the ballot started in 2017 and was successful in November 2021.

+Pennsylvania

+The state of Pennsylvania was the first to pass an environmental rights amendment as part of their state's bill of rights in 1971.
 Pennsylvania's environmental rights amendment was proposed by conservationist Ralph W. Abele about 1969 when he became executive secretary of the Joint Legislative Air and Water Pollution Control and Conservation Committee of the Pennsylvania House and Senate.
 In 1972 he became executive director of the Pennsylvania Fish Commission.
 During his entire career Mr. Abele was a strong voice for protecting the state's lakes, rivers and streams.

+Proposed amendments

 There are several ways to add an environmental rights amendment to a state constitutions in the United States.
 Although each state is slightly different, in general the state legislature has to pass legislation for the amendment, then it goes before the voters to decide if it will actually be added to the state constitution.
-A citizen petition can also get an amendment before the people, if the petition can get enough signatures from residents in the state, and go though some other steps, then it can be put before the voters.
+A citizen petition can also get an amendment before the people, if the petition can get enough signatures from residents in the state, and go through some other steps, then it can be put before the voters.
 Citizens in Florida are attempting to do this as of March 2024.

 The states of California, Connecticut, Hawaii, Iowa, Kentucky, New Jersey, New Mexico, Tennessee, Texas, Vermont, Washington, and West Virginia have drafted, or are drafting, legislation to add environmental rights amendments to their state constitutions.
 Other states may well be added to this list as time goes on.
 As of March 2024, nine states have legislation proposed that could potentially put it on the 2024 ballot.
 Hawaii, New Jersey, and Washington states have made the most progress toward this goal.

-It is important for the wording of an environmental rights amendment to be specific so that it is enforceable.
+It is important for the wording of any environmental rights amendment to be specific and placed in the Bill of Rights section so that it is enforceable.
 With specific rights clearly spelled out, such amendments could potentially keep cases out of courts since citizens and regulators would have clear text to refer to when evaluating potential projects.
 Some are concerned that these amendments will increase the number of legal cases.